What's the meaning of the phrase 'Donkey work'?

 A notion that the expression derived as a reference to the laborious cleaning of front steps that was de rigeur in working class homes in the North of England until the 1960s is based on the fact that the cleaning agent used for scrubbing was called a donkey stone.
 This theory isn't correct.
 The conjunction of the Donkey Stone trade name and the menial labour they were used for is pure coincidence.

-The earliest citation of 'donkey work' that I have found in print comes from a magazine that published melodramatic stories - the pulp fiction of its day, The Penny Illustrated Paper.
-A February 1866 edition included a story called The Nabob's Revenge, which included this text:
+The earliest citation of 'donkey work' that I have found in print comes from the English newspaper The Western Times, February 1849: